stineb/geco_website/content/authors/jiarui-wu/_index.md

 - Master Students
 ---

-I am a Master student in environmental  science at ETH Zurich.
-Within GECO, I am using SPLASH model to improver transpiration modeling.
-I enjoy working at the environmental modelling area.
-In particlar, I like the land climate modeling best.
+I am a Master student in Environmental Science at ETH Zurich.
+For my Master Thesis in the GECO group, I am using the SPLASH model to improve transpiration modelling.
+I enjoy working in the environmental modelling field.
+In particular, land climate modelling.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "files/cv.pdf" "newtab" >}}CV{{< /staticref >}}. -->